avishek-dey/format-buddy/README.md

 We welcome contributions to Format Buddy!
 If you have ideas for new features or improvements, please feel free to submit a pull request or open an issue.

----

-With this README, users can understand the purpose and usage of Format Buddy, along with its benefits in improving workflow efficiency and accuracy.